 Smart and loyal, these cats can be taught to do all manner of things, and they love kids as much as adults.
 They’re basically little dogs with better manners, offering you the best of both worlds.

 Bringing Home a New Bombay Cat: One-Time Costs

-The total overall cost will vary depending on whether you buy or adopt your cat, as well as whether you opt for top-of-the-line brands or those that are more budget-friendly (or if you can get kindhearted people to donate stuff).
+The total overall cost will vary depending on whether you buy or adopt your cat, as well as whether you opt for top-of-the-line brands or those that are more budget-friendly.

 If you get a cat or kitten from a friend or relative, you might not need to spend a dime to get them home.
 This is obviously the cheapest way to go, but as the saying goes, there’s nothing more expensive than a free pet.